 How is range trading affected by market movement?

-It is important to underscore that markets vacillate between trending or range expansion periods and non-trending, or range contraction periods.
-Thus, the first task of the trader is to determine whether the market is in a trend or not in the time frame they are interested in trading.
-If the determination is no trend exists in the trader's time frame, then the odds increase that a range trading type of strategy will succeed.
+Markets vacillate between trending, or range expansion periods and non-trending, or range contraction periods.
+So the first task of the trader is to determine whether the market is in a trend or not in the time frame they’re interested in trading.